ietf/authors.ietf.org/reference-style-guidance.md

 **"Link rot" and "content drift"**

 "Link rot" is the phenomenon where a URL fails to point to its original target.
-This failure is often the result of the resource being moved to a new address or becoming permanently unavailable.
+This is often the result of the resource being moved to a new address or becoming permanently unavailable.

 "Content drift" is the phenomenon where a URL is functional, but the content available at that URL changes over time - for example, an organization's homepage content changing due to a name change or being folded into another organization.

 Using permanent identifiers and/or archived URLs may help preserve the stability of a reference's URL and prevent a reference from being affected by link rot or content drift.

 For more information on link rot and content drift see:
 - https://en.wikipedia.org/w/index.php?title=Link_rot&oldid=1324240675